Jack of all trades

 We now use 'Jack of all trades, master of none' in a derogatory way.
 Originally, this wasn't the case and the label 'Jack of all trades' carried no negative connotation, the 'master of none' part being added later.
-Nevertheless, mediaeval Jacks were pretty much at the bottom of the social tree.
+Nevertheless, medieval Jacks were pretty much at the bottom of the social tree.
 The OED defines the generic meaning of the name Jack thusly:

 Jack - A man of the common people; a lad, fellow, chap; especially a low-bred or ill-mannered fellow, a 'knave'